 You can also bring tax returns for the last three years to show you’ve been stable for some time.
 Along that same line, bringing bank statements, for both checking and savings accounts, can put property managers at ease.

-If you find the perfect apartment and the landlord just won’t work with you on regular terms, you don’t have too many options other than to look elsewhere.
+If you find the perfect apartment and the landlord just won’t work with you on regular terms without rental history, you don’t have too many options other than to look elsewhere.
 One thing you can do though is to offer to pre-pay some of your rent for part of the lease term.

 While you probably don’t have enough cash on hand to buy out your lease for a year, offering to pre-pay for two or three months of rent, along with your security deposit, shows how serious you are about getting the apartment.

-Offering to pre-pay also tells the landlord or property manager that you’ve got at least that much cash in the bank, so you shouldn’t have a hard time paying your rent each month.
+Offering to pre-pay also tells the landlord or property manager that you’ve got at least that much cash in the bank, so you shouldn’t have a hard time paying your rent each month regardless of having no rental history behind you.

 Can You Co-Sign?